UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 OCLC identifiers could be useful if these materials are ever shared with HathiTrust, as this value is a requirement for submission.
-Only one property, `dbo:oclc`, was identified to use and it aligns with our philosophy guidelines.
+Only one property, :code:`dbo:oclc`, was identified to use and it aligns with our philosophy guidelines.

 XPath
 ^^^^^